-Many scams are dead set on duping their way into your bank account leaving you to crash and burn.
-So today we’re going to take a deeper look at Newbies On Fire to see if it’s a sure-fire way to make money online or sham to stay away from.
+Many scams are dead set on duping their way into your bank account so today we’re going to take a deeper look at Newbies On Fire to see if it’s a sure-fire way to make money online or sham to stay away from.

 Is Newbies On Fire A Scam?